Living In New Brunswick

 Moncton is home to New Brunswick's main airport, operating scheduled flights to Halifax, Montreal, Toronto, Hamilton, Calgary, Edmonton and Newark.
 Seasonal and charter flights operate to France, Germany, Florida, and Caribbean islands.

-Fredericton (Metropolitan population around 80,000 - 85,000, depending on student numbers) is the capital of New Brunswick and sits, picturesquely, on the St John river.
+Fredericton’s metropolitan population is about 110,000, depending on student numbers.
+Fredericton is the capital of New Brunswick and sits, picturesquely, on the St John river.

 In addition to government work, Fredericton is a university city, with good shopping facilities, schools, and recreational facilities.
 Fredericton is the home of two universities - The University of New Brunswick, founded in 1785, and St. Thomas University, a centre for Catholic liberal arts education.